 Castaway Island is a pristine private island resort located in the heart of Fiji’s Mamanuca Island group approximately 30 km from the mainland of Viti Levu and very close to its own and the Mamanucas barrier reef.
-Complete with PADI Five Star Gold Palm Dive Centre and their own powerful, custom built dive boat, Castaway Diving has a couple of dozen dive great spots all within 20 minutes of the resort.
+Complete with PADI Five Star Gold Palm Dive Centre and their own powerful, custom built dive boat, Castaway Diving has a couple of dozen great diving spots all within 20 minutes of the resort.

 The island’s 70 hectares are covered in rich tropical rainforest and surrounded by white sand beaches and coral reefs.
 The resort’s sixty four traditional Fijian styled bures are nestled amongst lush tropical gardens or beachside at the water’s edge.
 Inside, their air conditioned interiors feature natural rattan and local timber furnishings, and stylish modern bathrooms.